elypia/open-agreements/src/open-copyright-transfer-agreement-1.0/open-copyright-transfer-agreement-1.0.md

 be specified, and the beneficiary name and signature shall refer to who has the right to, and is acting on behalf of the organization.
-The beneficiary should add their name (N), position (P) if they are acting on behalf of an organization. and signature (S)
+The beneficiary should add their name (N), position (P) if they are acting on behalf of an organization, and signature (S)

 O: [Organization Name]
 N: [Name]